Introduction

 Scale of program database (publicly stated) 35,000+ accredited online degree programs from 1,700+ institutions (as stated on GetEducated’s directory pages).
 GetEducated (35,000+ / 1,700+) Not publicly available as a single comparable “directory size” figure for all accredited online programs.

-Inclusion / eligibility approach States that listed programs come from institutions accredited by agencies recognized by the U.S. Department of Education; also states an “80% online” delivery requirement for inclusion.
+Inclusion / eligibility approach Listed programs come from institutions accredited by agencies recognized by the U.S. Department of Education; the site also requires an “80% online” delivery requirement for inclusion.
 GetEducated (inclusion criteria) Rankings depend on schools/programs submitting data to U.S. News; participation is not universal.
 UPCEA/UNBOUND (participation + data submission)

 Cost/affordability emphasis Positions affordability and tuition comparisons as central to how programs are compared and ranked.
 GetEducated (homepage positioning) Cost may be a factor depending on ranking category/methodology, but the published framing is rankings-oriented rather than a tuition-first directory.